 One of the most exquisite natural stones known to mankind, marble is a godsend for those looking to take a detour from the boldness of granite countertops.
 Aesthetically pleasing and available in countless varieties, there is a reason marble has so much significance even historically.
 If you are going for sophistication, meet your best friend: marble countertops.

 The feminine feel of marble allows one to use it in every kitchen regardless of the theme.
 Although there are some concerns about staining, it is a known fact that a lot of homeowners prefer the way the surface ages as the colors blend into its grey veins.
-Concerns can be minimized with the use of polished finish, although we love the idea of a honed finish in a modern kitchen.
+Concerns can be minimized with a polished finish, although we love the idea of a honed finish in a modern kitchen.
 The best part is undoubtedly the cost-effectiveness though.
 If you are on a budget and still want something that embodies class, marble is definitely what you are looking for.

 Be Creative with New Lighting